eh-munna/surfing-on-the-JS-ocean/README.md

 - Different topics are organized in separate branches with naming convention: _JS-ocean/[desired-branch-name]_

-  - For example, string related basic practice's source code is shared in: _JS-ocean/string_ branch
+  - For example, string related basic practice's source code are shared in: _JS-ocean/string_ branch